sparkedhost/paste/about.md

-# Haste
+# Sparked Paste

 Welcome to our Sparked Paste service.
 We may ask you to visit this site in order to paste logs, or may have been sent a link to paste.sparked.host by one of our staff members.
 The main purpose of this tool is to share code snippets, configs, server logs, errors...

 ## How to Use